-Again, thank you for the opportunity to share our comments and experiences.
+Once again, thank you for holding this important hearing and for the opportunity to share our comments and experiences with how drug shortages affect care for our patients in need of lifesaving emergency care.
 ACEP remains hopeful that we can build upon our collective efforts to ensure stable, predictable, and affordable supplies of emergency medications for both everyday operation and disaster preparedness and response.
 Should you have any questions, please do not hesitate to reach out to Ryan McBride, ACEP Congressional Affairs Director, at rmcbride@acep.org.